jbousquie/wav_splitter/README.md

 ## Output

-All split files are saved in the wav_chunks directory with sequential numbering.
+All split files are saved in the audio_chunks directory with sequential numbering.
 The directory is created if it doesn't exist.
 Each file includes a proper WAV header with:

 - RIFF container format
 - WAV format chunk with correct audio parameters (sample rate, channels, bit depth)